biophysics-ul/DC-tools/README.md

 ## Installation

-Installing Python packages and modules can be tricky for newcomers.
-This process worked well for us:
+For us, this process worked well:

 - Create a new Python environment
 - Go to [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/), select your system configuration, copy the installation command, and run it in your console